 Other factors that make it difficult to estimate the cost of litigation includes:

-The complexity of the matter – More complex matters usually contains more issues in dispute, which results in more documents, longer consultations, more evidence and a longer trial;
+- The complexity of the matter – More complex matters usually contain more issues in dispute, which results in more documents, longer consultations, more evidence and a longer trial;

 Although it is possible to estimate the cost of litigation early on to a limited extent, any estimate at an early stage is totally unreliable.
 As the process unfolds, later estimates will be more reliable.